MansoorMajeed/archived-esc.sh-hugo/content/blog/2018-02-16-migrating-authenticator.md

-+++
-author = "Mansoor A"
-categories = ["HowTo", "HomePage"] date = 2018-02-16T00:07:00Z
+---
+author: Mansoor A
+categories:
+- HowTo
+- HomePage
+date: "2018-02-16T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "migrating-authenticator"
-summary = "Moving all your 2FA codes from an authenticator app to another (only for rooted android devices)" tags = ["HowTo", "HomePage"] title = "Migrating the Authenticator app to a new device"
+summary: Moving all your 2FA codes from an authenticator app to another (only for rooted android devices)

-+++
+tags:
+- HowTo
+- HomePage
+title: Migrating the Authenticator app to a new device
+url: migrating-authenticator
+---

 > Note: For this to work, your source phone has to be a rooted Android device